Calderstones Hospital Cemetery

 This latest map shows a revised roadway and parking area skirting around a yellow square which it is assumed was intended to represent the Garden of Remembrance, but no supportive evidence or acknowledgement was provided to confirm that view..

 The Garden of Remembrance is certainly in that general area, but as will be seen later, it is believed to extend further south than has been shown here.

 In providing this location for the Garden of Remembrance, the developer must have known that the substantial gravel roadway which he installed in early 2018 went straight through the more western section of this representation of the Garden of Remembrance

 It seems impossible that this construction work could have been achieved without the damage or destruction of urns containing human remains which surely would have been evident during excavation.
-The Developer has never clarified this position.
-A response to the photos of what are believed to be the remnants of broken urns is still awaited from both the Developer and the Diocese.
+The Owners and Developer have never clarified this position.
+A response to the photos of what are believed to be the remnants of broken urns, which were found in this area is still awaited from both the Developer and the Diocese.

 The Friends suggested location of the Garden of Remembrance

 This assessment of the location is based on witness statements from people who were involved with interments and the 3 surviving photographs of the original Garden of Remembrance.

 Gordon Hartley's GOR location

 Gordon Hartley worked at the Hospital for many years and was involved with interments into the Garden of Remembrance.
 His map is perhaps the most accurate guide we have from somebody directly involved with interments.